koinos/koinos-docs/docs/content/quickstart/developers-guide.md

 #### Python

 Currently, [Koinos Types](https://github.com/koinos/koinos-types) requires the installation of Python3 as well as some additional python packages.
-Ensure that Python3 is installed then install the necessary python packages.
+Ensure that Python3 is installed and install the necessary python packages.

 ```sh
 $ pip3 install --user dataclasses_json Jinja2 importlib_resources pluginbase gitpython